HighpixelSpeed/HighpixelSpeed/README.md

 `/hs empty` Toggle requeuing if there are not enough people in your queue to start a game.
 `/hs help` Show a summary of these commands.
 `/hs loss` Toggle requeuing if you cannot get enough points and are guaranteed to lose the game.
+`/hs party` Toggle requeuing normally even if you are in a party
 `/hs play` Join Hypixel Says.

 #### Autododge